agill17/Infrastructure-as-Code/Jenkinsfile/101/README.md

 #### To switch dir in pipeline; you can use dir(dir_name)

 #### Most importantly - you can use any groovy logic/functions/classes to programmatically do something

+#### Turns out there is a pipeline generator to generate common steps... this can be very handy!